-One year ago today, the law was laid, that snuck through in the six-week school and MPs summer holiday 2016.
-It took effect before any possible parliamentary or public scrutiny.
+One year ago on July 27, 2016, the law was laid, that snuck through in the six-week school summer holidays.
+It took effect on September 1, 2016 before any possible parliamentary or public scrutiny.
 The British government then began to collect the nationality data of every school child in England.

 What followed, was a struggle to find out the truth behind what the public and teachers were told, and turned out to be a lie.
 It was a lie repeated to us, to the public, to Parliament, and to the press.